Toyota C-HR Hybrid review

 Still, it handles very neatly and is comfortable, so if you’re not fussed about some thrashy-sounding acceleration, then you’ll enjoy driving it.
 Some tweaks have been made to the suspension and steering of the 2.0-litre version to account for its slightly higher weight, but it's difficult to discern any difference on the road.

 The really eye-catching looks are a significant part of the C-HR’s appeal, too, and while these come at the cost of visibility through those steeply raked rear windows, there’s a reasonable amount of space in the back.

 Mind you, the small rear doors can make life awkward if you’ve got kids and child seats and the fairly small boot will fill up quickly if you’ve got a chunky off-road or twin buggy, too.

 The funky-looking trim inserts and a generally modern-looking dashboard also make the C-HR’s interior a nice place to be.
 This is one area that’s a big step forward from drab Toyota interiors of old.

 Equipment levels are very good.
-That eight-inch touchscreen is included on all models, but you’ll need to go for a mid-range trim to get sat-nav and keyless entry, while top-spec models get the contrast roof treatment as well as other style upgrades.
+That eight-inch touchscreen is included on all models, but you’ll need to go for at least Design trim to get sat-nav and keyless entry, while the top-spec Dynamic and limited-run Orange Edition models get a contrasting roof treatment as well as other styling upgrades.

-A five-year/100,000-mile warranty is one of the best available, which, together with strong safety standard and driver aids and a well-earned reputation for reliability, makes the C-HR one of the best peace-of-mind prospects in the crowded small SUV class.
+Toyota's five-year/100,000-mile warranty is one of the best available.
+Together with a strong safety rating and driver aids, plus a well earned reputation for reliability, this makes the C-HR one of the best peace-of-mind prospects in the crowded small family SUV class.

-For more on the Toyota C-HR Hybrid, read the rest of our in-depth review.
+For a more detailed look at the Toyota C-HR Hybrid, read the rest of our in-depth review.